babybluetit/Xaeros-Minimap-Modded-Support/README.md

 # Xaero's Minimap - Modded Support

-> Currently in the process of updating to 1.18.1
-> I am focusing on Fabric mods initially but open to requests for mods on both modloaders.
-> I am also still accepting requests for 1.16.5 mods.

 Adds icons to Xaero's Minimap for a range of modded mobs.
+This is the current (1.18.1) branch of the pack, as such it is not guaranteed to work with older versions.

-The pack can be downloaded here, or from the [Curseforge page](https://www.curseforge.com/minecraft/texture-packs/xaeros-minimap-modded-support).
+> The pack can be downloaded here, or from the [Curseforge page](https://www.curseforge.com/minecraft/texture-packs/xaeros-minimap-modded-support).

 ### Currently Supported: